AlynxZhou/hikaru/tutorials/hikaru.md

 # `Hikaru::helper`

 A `Helper` instance, you can register your helper functions to it.

 # `Hikaru::decorator`

 A `Decorator` instance, you can register your layout decorator functions to it.

+# `Hikaru::watcher`

+A `Watcher` instance, you could register some dirs and globs to watch, this is only available when serving.